Our Strategy Document can be found here.

-Our Child Safeguarding Statement is found here.
+Our Child Safeguarding Statement, Child Protection Policy and appendices can be found here.

 Marsh’s Library is located in St Patrick’s Close, beside St Patrick’s Cathedral, Dublin.
 It is a beautifully preserved library of the early Enlightenment.
 It was built with money provided by Archbishop Narcissus Marsh, an academic and book lover with a strong belief in the public utility of education and learning.
 The Library was incorporated in 1707 by an Act of Parliament called ‘An Act for Settling and Preserving a Public Library for Ever’.
 For the first century and a half of its existence it was the only public library in Dublin.